 In a rush?

 No time to read?
 The best glue for most bookbinding, book repairs, and book restoration projects is a special PH Neutral PVA adhesive created especially for Bookbinding.
-It’s cheap, durable, and won’t damage your paper like some other household glues would.
+It’s cheap, durable, and won’t damage your paper as some other household glues would.

 Best glue for Book Binding: